oicr-gsi/cerberus/README.md

 The `"vidarr"` section describes all the Vidarr instances that should be used as file sources.
 The keys are the _internal name_ of that Vidarr instance and the value is the URL of that instance.

+The `"ignore"` section contains all the LIMS data sources which are present in the vidarr instances but should NOT be merged.

 The Cerberus file provenance client can be used to produce a joined file provenance TSV in the traditional format using: